-Nick was an extremely intelligent, loving and compassionate young man who tragically ended his own life at age 19.
+Nick was an extremely intelligent, loving, and compassionate young man who tragically ended his own life at age 19.

 From the time Nick was a little boy, people often said he was an old soul because he had an intense passion for buildings and airplanes, and cared so deeply about others and situations, that his insight at times seemed eerily well beyond his age.
 Parents and teachers thought the world of Nick because he was so polite and interesting.
-Kids his own age, however, often just could not relate.
+Kids his age, however, often could not relate.

 Nick knew too well what it felt like being rejected by his peers.
 He had a big heart and often stood up for others.
-For example, in early grade school he befriended a girl who was being shunned by fellow students because her family was from another country.
+For example, in early grade school, he befriended a girl who was being shunned by fellow students because her family was from another country.
 Nick assured her that it was good to be different because that’s what made her interesting and encouraged her to embrace her uniqueness.

-The only time he showed any signs of suicidal behavior was just before his senior year in high school when he gave away many of his belongings over a short period of time.
+The only time Nick showed any signs of suicidal behavior was just before his senior year in high school when he gave away many of his belongings over a short period.
 When his parents discovered this, he assured them this action was nothing more than wanting to give his excess possessions to people in need because it made him feel good.
-His parents, knowing Nick was a deeply compassionate soul, thought such an explanation for extreme giving was plausible, but decided it could also be a red flag.
+His parents, knowing Nick was a deeply compassionate soul, thought such an explanation for extreme giving was plausible but decided it could also be a red flag.
 They decided they should get professional opinions to see if it would be safe for him to attend college away from home the following year.
 He saw two different psychologists, for a first and second opinion.
 Both psychologists believed he was not at risk for suicide and was capable of going away to school.

 On April 29, 2013, the world lost a very pure and loving soul.
 Nick leaves behind a network of hope to help others who are in pain- Nick’s Network of Hope.
 We believe Nick would want you to know that although he temporarily couldn’t feel hope, it was there—it’s always there.
 If you too feel hopeless right now, reach out and get help.
-You may feel like you’re all alone but you’re not.
-There are many people out there who really care about you and want to help.
-Just take a deep breath and reach out.
+You may feel like you’re all alone, but you’re not.
+There are many people out there who care about you and want to help.
+Take a deep breath and reach out.